AdobeDocs/campaign-web.fr-FR/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
 >Vous ne pouvez pas afficher ni modifier les pages de destination créées à partir de la console cliente (formulaires web) dans l’interface utilisateur web de Campaign.
-En savoir plus dans la [documentation sur la console de Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=fr){target="_blank"}.
+Pour en savoir plus, consultez la [documentation de la console Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=fr){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->